Dreamix-Hub/Task-Manager/README.md

 - `filter_tasks.py`: Provides functionality to filter tasks based on their completion status.
 - `search.py`: Contains the `Search` class for finding tasks by their ID.
 - `date.py`: Utility class for handling date-related operations.
+- `test_main.py`: Unit tests for the main application logic.
+- `test_task_manager.py`: Unit tests for the TaskManager class and its methods.

 ## Example